hashicorp/terraform-provider-awscc/docs/data-sources/elasticache_serverless_cache.md

 Read-Only:

 - `maximum` (Number) The maximum cached data capacity of the Serverless Cache.
+- `minimum` (Number) The minimum cached data capacity of the Serverless Cache.
-- `unit` (String) The unix of cached data capacity of the Serverless Cache.
+- `unit` (String) The unit of cached data capacity of the Serverless Cache.

 <a id="nestedatt--cache_usage_limits--ecpu_per_second"></a>